-The IRR and NPV are both very sensitive to both the Mill Recovery and Mill Head and less sensitive to Operating Cost and Capital Expenditures, respectively (refer to Annex $\$ K- 4').
+The IRR and NPV are both very sensitive to both the Mill Recovery and Mill Head and less sensitive to Operating Cost and Capital Expenditures, respectively (refer to Annex K- 1').
 Overhead cost can be reduced by increasing the tonnage at the mine site from 1,800 tpd to 3,000 tpd.
 This would effectively half the overhead cost assuming it is all fixed.

 The Apex Mine has the distinct advantage of longevity where most of the capital put into it has long been recuperated by the operations.
 Some 573,022 ounces of gold (from 1976 to 1989) and 537,089 ounces of gold (from 2005 to 2020) have already been produced from typical ore bodies using the existing plant facilities.
-Mining and milling over a twenty-nine (29) year period from 1976-1989 and again from 2005-2020 on a commercial basis formally under a government monitoring system indicates essential production parameters, i.e., economic mining method and metallurgical process, are present.
+Mining and milling over a twenty-seven (27) year period from 1976-1989 and again from 2005-2020 on a commercial basis formally under a government monitoring system indicates essential production parameters, i.e. economic mining method and metallurgical process, are present.

 The current management of Apex Mine, having acquired a property with an ongoing mining operation, had the foresight and the capabilities to re-plan and start new development options.
-Maco Mine, which already has a developed mine with mine support infrastructure/facilities, an existing 1,800 tpd mill plant, and a proposed tailings dam whose ultimate capacity can accommodate 18 million tons of tailings, more than three times the tailings production of the base case 1,800 tpd operation for 10 years.
+Apex Mine, which already has a developed mine with mine support infrastructure/facilities, an existing 1,800 tpd mill plant, and a proposed tailings dam whose ultimate capacity can accommodate 18 million tons of tailings, more than three times the tailings production of the base case 1,800 tpd operation for 10 years.
 Maco municipality and Davao De Oro province are hospitable to mining operations.
 The whole province welcomes mining as it welcomes new technologies and awareness in protecting the environment.

-This does not mean that the potential of other ore bodies adjacent to the welldefined current operations are not being looked into.
+This does not mean that the potential of other ore bodies adjacent to the well-defined current operations are not being looked into.
 Further exploration work is continuously being done to prove up the area within the tenement, however not included in this report.
-This continuous exploration initiative further reinforces the economic viability of the Ore Reserve of 5.748 million tons at 4.9 g/t Au.
+This continuous exploration initiative further reinforces the economic viability of the Ore Reserve of 1.09 million tons at 3.80 g/t Au and combining it with the output of the existing mine in MPSA-225-2005-XI.